-My Reviews of 10 Best Ultrawide Monitors for MacBook Pro in 2021
+Best Ultrawide Monitor for MacBook Pro in 2022 – Our Top 10

-The monitor with modern, frameless design and transparent sundial base pair in addition to its 5-way navigation key for extra performance is worth your investment.
+The first the best ultrawide monitor for MacBook Pro on our list is the ASUS Designo Curve MX38VC.
+The monitor comes with modern, frameless design and transparent sundial base pair in addition to its 5-way navigation key for extra performance is worth your investment.

 Thanks to its built-in Harman Kardon speakers and ASUS SonicMaster technology, you don’t have to bother spending additional money on external speakers.
 Simply enjoy the rich, spacious sound!

-Finally, I introduce you the key feature of MX38VC which is its embedded wireless 15W Qi charging pad located at the base of the monitor.
+Finally, we introduce you the key feature of MX38VC which is its embedded wireless 15W Qi charging pad located at the base of the monitor.

 - 4K QHD resolution

 - Price is quite high

 The ultrawide, curved 2300R ViewSonic VP3881 is a WQHD+ 60Hz IPS monitor with amazing resolution of 3480×1660 and 21:9 aspect ratio.

 More features include HDR10 support and integrated speakers which are enough to elevate your immersive experience.